freekholvoet/MultiviewSpatialEmbeddings/README.md

 In this repository, we provide the code and the trained models as described in our paper:

-**A multi-view contrastive learning framework for spatial embeddings in risk modeling** \
+> Holvoet, F., Blier-Wong, C., & Antonio, K. (2025).
+A multi-view contrastive learning framework for spatial embeddings in risk modeling. *arXiv preprint arXiv:XXXX.XXXXX*.
-Freek Holvoet, Christopher Blier-Wong and Katrien Antonio

 Paper is available as pre-print via Arxiv: **[arXiv preprint arXiv:XXXX.XXXXX](https://arxiv.com)**